thommcgrath/Beacon/docs/sentinel/scripts/functions/createDino.markdown

     subobject:
       - key: level
         type: Number
         notes: The desired dino level.
-A random level will be chosen if ommitted.
+A random level will be chosen if omitted.
       - key: age
         type: Number
         notes: To create a baby, specify a value less than 1.
 Baby is less than 0.1, juvenille is less than 0.5, and adolescent is less than 1.
 The default is 1.